Becoming immigrants to China

 Tying up some loose ends

-With just eight days to go until we go wheels-up, we’re working on finalizing our packing situations and saying the last good-byes to our friends and family.
+With just eight days to go until we’re wheels-up to China, we’re working on finalizing our packing situations and saying the last good-byes to our friends and family.

 We love to chit chat...leave us a comment!